 If you are planning work on the right-of-way, such as building a fence, deep tilling, digging a ditch, operating equipment or other activities, please email crossingscanada@enbridge.com.

-More information can also be found online at enbridge.com/damageprevention.
+To learn more about our Damage Prevention Program, visit enbridge.com/ damageprevention.
 More information about our emergency management program can be found at enbridge.com/emergencymanagement.